-SWRK 4138 Social Work Practice I: Practice with Individuals SWRK 4139 Social Welfare Policy Analysis SWRK 4234 Oppression, Diversity and Social Justice SWRK 4238 Social Work Practice II: Practice with Groups & Families SWRK 4338 Social Work Practice III: Practice with Organizations & Communities SWRK 4633 Research Methods SWRK 4730 Behavioral Statistics SWRK 4169/SWRK 4269 Social Work Internship I/II
+SWRK 4138 Social Work Practice I: Practice with Individuals

+SWRK 4139 Social Welfare Policy Analysis

+SWRK 4234 Oppression, Diversity and Social Justice

+SWRK 4238 Social Work Practice II: Practice with Groups and Families

+SWRK 4338 Social Work Practice III: Practice with Organizations and Com-

+munities

+SWRK 4633 Research Methods

+SWRK 4730 Behavioral Statistics

+SWRK 4169 Social Work Internship I

+SWRK 4269 Social Work Internship II

-Students may choose to complete SWRK 4134, SWRK 4137, SWRK 4234, and SWRK 4730 prior to being fully admitted to the program.
-All other core classes are closed to those who aren't full admitted to the program.
+Students may choose to complete SWRK 4134, SWRK 4137, SWRK 4234 and SWRK 4633 prior to being fully admitted to the program.
+All other foundation classes are closed to those who are not fully admitted to the program.

-Students must also complete the following requirements:
+Students must complete two of the following requirements from PSYC, SOCI, or ANTH.